Food Service FAQ's

 My child says there isn’t anything healthy to eat in his or her cafeteria, why don’t you have more options?

 Depending which grade your student is in, there are various amounts of options.
 As children get older we offer more choices.
 It is up to the student to choose their lunch each day.
 We’re an offer vs. serve school therefore we cannot tell students what to take.
 If students purchase a la cart items each day in place of a meal, it is their choice.
 Restrictions can be placed on accounts by parents.
-Please visit Send Money to School and login to your account there to place restrictions.
+Please visit Family Portal and login to your account there to place restrictions.
 We do encourage parents to come dine with their student to see the options we offer!
 You are also encouraged to check out our Facebook page at Birmingham Public Schools Food Service FB to see pictures of what we are serving, options, links, and a lot of information about our services.